All Episodes

 All of them should be ashamed of themselves from my perspective.

-You you'll be able to cure a lot of the wrongs in that bill.
+You'll be able to cure a lot of the wrongs in that bill.

 Am I wrong?

-Because the other thing that happened with that omnibus bill is that it hurts our ability to use the power of the purse to secure the border.
+Like we were begging Senate Republicans not to go along with that bill because the other thing that happened with that omnibus bill is that it hurts our ability to use the power of the purse to secure the border.

-Now Joe Biden went down there for about two and a half hours, you know, like another hour an hour longer than Kamala Harris did, but he went down there for two and a half hours, and he has this haphazard, nonsensical new approach to the border, which still is not going to work.
+Now Joe Biden went down there for about two and a half hours, you know, like another hour longer than Kamala Harris did, but he went down there for two and a half hours, and he has this haphazard, nonsensical new approach to the border, which still is not going to work.

-It's a it's a joke.
+It's a joke.

-Oh, come on, it was a joke.
+It was a joke.

-Um let me ask you this last question, and I talked about it on radio and TV.
+Let me ask you this last question, and I talked about it on radio and TV because we've become friendly.

-Uh, I think the world to you.
+I think the world to you.

 I think you're a real star in the party.

-And then you have I think it was Corey Bush making this vicious, vile, nasty attack against you in the middle of all this last week, and I I was livid for you.
+And then you have, I think it was Corey Bush making this vicious, vile, nasty attack against you in the middle of all this last week.

-Um what was your reaction?
+What was your reaction?

-I mean, I'm I'm over that and I'm sick of it.
+Man, I'm over that and I'm sick of it.

-Uh is it also true that you were not invited to be part of the Congressional Black Caucus?
+Is it also true that you were not invited to be part of the Congressional Black Caucus?

-Uh no, I didn't see that email.
+No, I didn't see that email.

 But you know what?

-I'm I'm I'm pretty busy now.
+I'm pretty busy now.

-You're not holding your breath, I can tell.
+You're not holding your breath.

 I didn't see that email.

-Uh I don't it sounds like you're not holding your breath either.
+It sounds like you're not holding your breath either.

 Well, don't you think there's something wrong with that?